mannat-gill/cse15l-lab-reports/lab-report-2-week-3.md

 ScreenShot 4 : addCheckup
 --------------------------
 When you add the path "addCheckup" with the query "?Name=mannat" (I entered mannat but you could enter any string) the else if statement comes back true for the path being "addCheckup".
-It then checks the query and splits the query into an array of Strings, separating the string whereever it find the = symbol.
-It then takes checks if the first element is "Name" and if it is, then it takes the second element and adds to the String message.
+It then checks the query and splits the query into an array of Strings, separating the string wherever it finds the = symbol.
+It then checks if the first element is "Name" and if it is, then it takes the second element and adds to the String message.

 ![Image](Server_QueryUse.png)